What if your life story could change the world?

 Our goal is to make the Legacy Link template available to everyone who is interested.
 At the same time, we'd really appreciate any financial contribution you can make to help us with this work and the other community work the Legacy Project does.

 Please e-mail us to get the limited-access Legacy Link beta template.
-Let us know if can you make a contribution of $25-$50, or any other amount you can afford (we'll e-mail you a PayPal invoice before sending the limited-access beta template).
+Let us know if you can make a contribution of $25-$50, or any other amount you can afford (we'll e-mail you a PayPal invoice before sending the limited-access beta template).